joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 05/05/2012

+Making the tag buttons work.

+### Work log

+As a guess I'm going to try and add a gesture recogniser to the button

+	- (UIButton *)buttonForIndex:(NSInteger)position {
+		UIButton *tagButton = [UIButton buttonWithType:UIButtonTypeRoundedRect];
+		UIGestureRecognizer *tap = [[UIGestureRecognizer alloc] initWithTarget:self action:@selector(addButtonTagNameToText:)];
+		[tagButton addGestureRecognizer:tap];

+		return tagButton;
+	}

+That didn't work.
+I need to add a target and control type

+#### Code snippet - Adding a touch up inside event to a UIButton

+	[tagButton addTarget:self action:@selector(addButtonTagNameToText:) forControlEvents:UIControlEventTouchUpInside];

+Now to get the text of the button to push into the UITextView.

+The signature of the @selector looks like this

+	- (void)addButtonTagNameToText:(id)sender;

+This means that **sender** will be the UIButton that was touched.
+The method body can now access the button's text.

+#### Code snippet - (id)sender to (UIButton)

+    UIButton *button = (UIButton *)sender;
+    NSString *tag = button.titleLabel.text;

+First issue.
+The user will have already entered in characters from the tag.
+What has to happen is determining what they've currently entered and fill in the rest.

+I'm thinking that from the current selected location I can work backwards to get the text.

+That wasn't too hard.
+Re-used a method from my TagService and just did some simple string replacement.

+#### Code snippet - Completing the tag text in the text view

+	- (void)addButtonTagNameToText:(id)sender {
+		UIButton *button = (UIButton *)sender;

+		NSString *tagString = button.titleLabel.text;
+		NSUInteger insertionLocation = self.noteTextView.selectedRange.location;

+		NSMutableString *noteText = [self.noteTextView.text mutableCopy];

+		NSString *prevTag = [self->_tagService stringTagPreviousWordInText:noteText fromLocation:insertionLocation];
+		NSUInteger enteredLength = [prevTag length];
+		NSUInteger tagStartLocation = insertionLocation - enteredLength;
+		NSRange range = NSMakeRange(tagStartLocation, enteredLength);

+		[noteText replaceCharactersInRange:range withString:tagString];

+		self.noteTextView.text = noteText;
+	}

 ## 02/05/2012

 Quick refactoring of the resetting tag/hash tracking code.